elgw/deconwolf/README.md

 # deconwolf

 `deconwolf` is a program written in C for deconvolution of fluorescent wide-field images.
+It is reasonably fast and memory efficient and can be run on systems with low memory due to optional tiling.

 ## Todo
  - [ ] Automatic cropping of the PSF if it is too large.
  - [ ] Protect better against misuse.
- - [ ] Re-use plans to save some (micro) time.
  - [ ] Documentation, examples and test data.
  - [ ] Eliminate one or two arrays in the main loop to save memory.
  - [x] Block mode for low memory systems, accessible through the options `--tilesize` and `--tilepad`